-According to the Forbes annual tally, there were eight billionaires in Austria in 2013.
+According to the Forbes annual tally, there were seven billionaires in Austria in 2016.
 (Only one of them female.)
 Dietrich “Didi” Mateschitz (b.
 1944) is at the top of that list – the wealthiest person in Austria.

-So how did Herr Mateschitz amass his estimated $7.1 billion fortune?
+So how did Herr Mateschitz amass his estimated $15.4 billion fortune (as of April 2017)?
 Perhaps you’ve heard of the energy drink known as Red Bull?
 Red Bull’s world headquarters are located in the tiny town of Fuschl am See (population 1,500) near Salzburg, Austria.
 All those drink cans are filled at plants in Austria and Switzerland.
 Mr. Mateschitz is the co-founder of Red Bull, which sold its first drink can in Austria in 1987.
 Today Red Bull sells its drinks in about 165 countries, pretty much all over the world.

 If you don’t happen to live in Austria, you have probably never heard of the Austrian billionaire Dietrich Mateschitz.
-Despite his wealth (162nd out of about 1,340 billionaires in the world), “Didi” is not as well known as super billionaire Bill Gates ($67 B), who fell to No. 2, behind the top-ranked Mexican telecommunications magnate Carlos Slim ($73 B) in 2013.
+Despite his wealth (64th out of all the billionaires in the world in 2016), “Didi” is not as well known as super billionaire Bill Gates ($88 B), the world’s richest person (2017).
 Even the Austrian-born Hollywood celebrity chef and restauranteur Wolfgang Puck, worth a paltry $75 million, is far better known than Dietrich Mateschitz.
 And few of the many people who consume Red Bull are aware that it is the product of an Austrian company.

 The story of Red Bull’s origins is an interesting one.
 During a business trip to Thailand in 1982, Mateschitz discovered a Thai energy drink named Krating Daeng that helped him overcome his jet lag.
 Created by Thai businessman Chaleo Yoovidhya in 1976, the Krating Daeng drink was sold in bottles bearing an image of two red bulls on the label.
 (In Thai daeng means red, and krating is a reddish-brown bull-like animal called a “gaur.”)
 In 1984 Mateschitz partnered with Yoovidhya to create an Austrian company to introduce a modified version of the Thai beverage to the European market.
 The ingredients were modified to suit western tastes, and the first Red Bull canned drinks went on sale in Austria in 1987.
 Yoovidhya provided the drink’s formula, while Mateschitz was to handle the marketing (“Red Bull gives you wings”) and the actual day-to-day running of the firm.
 The two partners each chipped in $500,000 for equal 49 percent shares in the new Red Bull company, with Yoovidhya’s son, Chalerm, holding the remaining two percent (in a trust).
 Following the death of Chaleo Yoovidhya in Bangkok at the age of 90 (on March 17, 2012), the Yoovidhya family now holds 51 percent of the company.